 INTRODUCTION TO CAUSAL INFERENCE COURSE

-Our introduction to causal inference course for health and social scientists offers a friendly and accessible training in the theory and practice of analysing observational data for causal inference.
+Our introduction to causal inference course for health and social scientists offers a friendly and accessible training in the theory and practice of estimating causal effects in observational data.
 Delivered in-person over five-days by a team of experts, the course provides an unmissable introduction to this exciting and evolving aspect of contemporary data science.

 COURSE CONTENT